Spiroplasma citri: Metabolism and physiology

 The metabolic pathways of S. citri allow it to survive and proliferate within citrus plants.
 The tricarboxylic acid cycle is missing from S. citri which means that this bacterium predominantly relies on glycolysis for ATP production.
 S. citrihas a reduced genome and lacks various metabolic pathways which explains its heavy dependence on its hosts for nutrients, including amino acids, sugars, nucleotides, and vitamins.
 It lacks a cell wall and is unable to make fatty acids.
 However, it can modify host-derived lipids for its membrane structure.
 Like other Spiroplasma species, S. citri is an auxotroph for most of the necessary amino acids, meaning that it obtains them from the host.
 Spiroplasmas in general are more metabolically flexible which allow them to easily adapt to different environments.
 In the case of S. citri, this is typically inside an insect or plant phloem.
 S. citri has virulence factors involved in host tissue degradation and evasion of host immune responses.

 Genomics

-S. citri's genomics, pieced together through shotgun and chromosome-specific libraries sequencing, reveal key features of its 1820 kbp chromosome.
+Spiroplasma citri's genomics, pieced together through shotgun and chromosome-specific libraries sequencing, reveal key features of its 1820 kbp chromosome.